LinkedInAttic/gradle-plugin-insight/README.md

  - "org.aspectj:aspectjweaver:" dependency must be resolvable in the project.
  For example, this can be achieved by adding 'mavenCentral' repository to current project.
- - Does not document the model changes applied during 'beforeEvaluate', 'afterEvaluate', etc. (TODO)
+ - Does not document the model changes applied during 'beforeEvaluate', 'afterEvaluate', etc. (planned)
  - Assumes that plugin ids can be found in 'src/main/resources/META-INF/gradle-plugins' (configurable at the task level)
- - Generates markdown and html only
+ - Generates markdown and html

-## TODOs, future ides an plans

-Contributors we need help! :)

- - make the html report pretty!!!
- - generate at runtime for any plugin
+## Plan

+Help us making this plugin even better!

  - support afterEvaluate
+ - make the html report look professionally beautiful (there are times in life when I wished I was a web dev)
+ - make the markdown report neat and tidy
+ - generate at runtime, on-demand, to the console for any plugin, even built-in Gradle plugins
- - filter the plugins, show/hide the internal plugins
+ - filter out irrelevant plugins (option?), show/hide the internal plugins
  - combine with javadoc
  - show plugin id
  - sort plugins / tasks